pingidentity/pingidentity-devops-getting-started/docs/deployment/deploySync.md

 ---
-title: Deploy PingDirectory and PingDataSync
+title: Deploying PingDirectory and PingDataSync
 ---
-# Deploy PingDirectory and PingDataSync
+# Deploying PingDirectory and PingDataSync

-You'll use Docker Compose to deploy a PingDirectory and PingDataSync stack.
+Use Docker compose to deploy a PingDirectory and PingDataSync stack.
 PingDataSync will synchronize data from a source tree on a PingDirectory instance to a destination tree on the same PingDirectory instance.
 The entries from `ou=source,o=sync` to `ou=destination,o=sync` will be synchronized every second.

-## What You'll Do
+## Before you begin

+You must complete [Get started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.

+## About this task

+You will:

 * Deploy the PingDirectory and PingDataSync stack.
 * Test the deployment.
 * Bring down or stop the stack.

-## Prerequisites
+## Deploying the stack

-* You've already been through [Get started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.

-## Deploy Stack

-1. Go to your local `devops/pingidentity-devops-getting-started/11-docker-compose/04-simple-sync` directory.
-Enter:
+1. Go to your local `devops/pingidentity-devops-getting-started/11-docker-compose/04-simple-sync` directory and enter:

       ```sh
       docker-compose up -d
       ```

-1. Check that PingDirectory and PingDataSync are healthy and running:
+1. To check that PingDirectory and PingDataSync are healthy and running, enter:

       ```sh
       docker-compose ps
       ```

-      You can also display the startup logs:
+      * To display the startup logs, enter:

          ```sh
          docker-compose logs -f
          ```

-      To see the logs for a particular product container at any point, enter:
+      * To see the logs for a particular product container at any point, enter:

          ```sh
          docker-compose logs <product-container-name>
          ```

-## Test the Deployment
+## Testing the deployment

-The stack will sync entries from `ou=source,o=sync` to `ou=destination,o=sync` every second.
+The stack syncs entries from `ou=source,o=sync` to `ou=destination,o=sync` every second.

 1. In one terminal window, tail the logs from the PingDataSync server: